-This framework is designed to ensure the funding strategy is both cohesive and comprehensive for the fund as a whole, recognising that there will be conflicting objectives that need to be balanced and reconciled.
+This framework is designed to ensure the funding strategy is both cohesive and comprehensive for the fund as a whole, recognising that there will sometimes be conflicting objectives that need to be balanced and reconciled.

-This statement focuses on the best long-term interests of the fund and sets out how the Administering Authority has balanced the conflicting objectives of affordability of contributions, transparency of processes, stability of employers' contributions, and prudence in the funding basis.
+This statement focuses on the best long-term interests of the fund and sets out how the Administering Authority will balance the objectives of affordability of contributions, transparency of processes, stability of employers' contributions, and prudence in the funding strategy.